sayan-biswas/openshift-builds-operator/README.md

 # operator
 OpenShift Builds operator provides the API to manage Shipwright Build and Shared Resource CSI Driver.
+Onboarded to Konflux.

 ## Description
 OpenShift Builds operator deploys and manages the following components